 Despite the obvious influence Western medicine has on our culture, there's also an invisible yet omnipresent force field of pushback.
-Though not universal, there's the concern doctors may default to simply prescribing a pill when there may be a more natural course of action and the idea that overall we've become overly dependent on medications and quick-fix convenience of pharmaceuticals.
+Though not universal, there are the concerns doctors may default to simply prescribing a pill when there may be a more natural course of action and the idea that overall we've become overly dependent on medications and quick-fix convenience of pharmaceuticals.
 Again, this is just one perspective out of many, but it's worth pointing out, and to be honest, I've fallen into the aforementioned camp for most of my life.

 At first, my internal knee-jerk reaction was a hard no—especially when I learned that to a certain extent, spironolactone does have influence over your hormones, and, to be honest, that intimidated and scared me.
 However, after discussing it more with Wheeler during our appointment, conducting some solo research later on, and even consulting my ob-gyn, my mindset slowly began to shift.
 Beliefs and perspectives can change depending on the season of life, and maybe it was okay to allow mine a transition if I felt the process would be safe and the results worthwhile.